 Three 50-minute periods, plus one drill session per week.
 [108a.
-Introduction to the African Literary Traditions] (1 Examines the works of a number of African writers, both orally transmitted texts-such as folklore and poetry-and written genres, and their cultural influence and impact upon European concepts about Africans before and during the Renaissance, including the period of the 800 years of Moorish/Muslim rule of Iberia.
+Introduction to the African Literary Traditions] (1) Examines the works of a number of African writers, both orally transmitted texts-such as folklore and poetry-and written genres, and their cultural influence and impact upon European concepts about Africans before and during the Renaissance, including the period of the 800 years of Moorish/Muslim rule of Iberia.
 It also investigates how contemporary African writers have tried to revive a sense of the African cultural continuum in old and new literary works.
 Writers include: Horus, St. Augustine, Ibn Khaldun, Achebe, Ba, Ngugi, Neto, Abrahams, Mazrui, and Salih.
-Not offered in 2008/09.
+Not offered in 2009/10.

-160b.
-Books, Children, and Culture

-(1)

-(Same as Education 160) This course examines select classical works from the oral tradition and contemporary works of children's fiction and non-fiction.
+160 a and b.
+Books, Children, and Culture (1) (Same as Education 160a and b) This course examines select classical works from the oral tradition and contemporary works of children's fiction and non-fiction.
 The course addresses juvenile literature as a sociological phenomenon as well as a literary and artistic one (illustrative content).
 The course traces the socio-historical development of American children's literature from Western and non-Western societies.
 Social, psychoanalytic, and educational theories provide a conceptual basis and methodological framework for the cultural analysis of fairy tale and modern fantasy in cross-cultural perspective.
 Socialization issues include: ideals of democracy; moral character; race and class; politicalization; and the human relationship to the natural environment.
 Ms. Bickerstaff.
+183a.
+Images, Objects, and African Americans (Same as Art 183a) In this interdisciplinary freshman seminar, we examine images and objects created by African Americans in the United States from the slave past to the present day.
+Working with an expansive conception of art, we pay close attention to the work of formally trained and non-formally trained creators in relation to their social, cultural, artistic, and historical contexts.
+Ms. Collins.
+Open to freshman.
+Satisfies college requirement for a Freshman Writing Seminar.
 II.
-Intermediate

-202b.
-Black Music (1)

-(Same as Music 202) An analytical exploration of the music of certain African and European cultures and their adaptive influences in North America.
+Intermediate 202b.
+Black Music (1) (Same as Music 202b) An analytical exploration of the music of certain African and European cultures and their adaptive influences in North America.
 The course examines the traditional African and European views of music performance practices while exploring their influences in shaping the music of African Americans from the spiritual to modern times.
 Mr. Reid.
 [205b.
-Arab American Literature]

-(1)

-(Same as American Culture 205b) This course examines issues related to identity formation, such as ethnicity, gender, religion, and biculturalism among at least four generations of American writers, intellectuals, and journalists of Arab descent.
+Arab American Literature] (1) (Same as American Culture 205b) This course examines issues related to identity formation, such as ethnicity, gender, religion, and biculturalism among at least four generations of American writers, intellectuals, and journalists of Arab descent.
 Students also read accounts by Arab travelers in the U.S., autobiographies, novels, short stories, and poetry spanning the twentieth century, as well as articles, and book chapters about the immigration and cultural history of Arab Americans.
 The authors studied include: Khalil Bigran, Elia Abu Madi, Mikhail Naimy, Joseph Geha, Diana Abu Jaber, Naomi Shihab Nye and Suheir Hammad.
 Mr. Mhiri.

-Not offered in 2008/09.
+Not offered in 2009/10.